Multi-modal video data-pipelines for machine learning with minimal human supervision: Introduction and related work

 \section{Introduction and related work}

-In the domain of machine learning there are typically three correlated subsystems, namely the data (1), the models and algorithms (2) and the predictions and actions of a model (3), as presented in Figure \ref{fig:main-figure}.
-Generally speaking the field of research has mostly focused on the models side on fixed benchmarks.
-This makes sense from a practical point of view: one gets to directly compare a novel solution against existing work in a controlled setting, making the contribution less biased and also more convenient, since they can re-use the data acquisition and processing from the prior work.
-This approach has worked very well and has driven the progress of the field with results such as the AlexNet \cite{krizhevsky2012imagenet} classification network on the ImageNet dataset, the Transformer network \cite{vaswani2017attention} on the WMT14 English-German translation dataset \cite{bojar2014findings}, DeepLabV3+ semantic segmentation model on the Cityscapes dataset \cite{cordts2016cityscapes}, Wav2Vec speech recognition model \cite{baevski2020wav2vec} on the LibriSpeech dataset \cite{panayotov2015librispeech} and many others.
+Machine Learning systems typically consist of three components: data (1), models and algorithms (2), and predictions and actions (3), as presented in Figure \ref{fig:main-figure}.
+Research has primarily focused on models tested on fixed benchmarks.
+This is practical: it allows direct, unbiased comparison against existing work in a controlled setting while reusing existing data processing methods.
+The approach has worked very well and has driven the progress of the field with results such as the AlexNet \cite{krizhevsky2012imagenet} classification network on the ImageNet dataset, the Transformer network \cite{vaswani2017attention} on the WMT14 English-German translation dataset \cite{bojar2014findings}, DeepLabV3+ semantic segmentation model on the Cityscapes dataset \cite{cordts2016cityscapes}, Wav2Vec speech recognition model \cite{baevski2020wav2vec} on the LibriSpeech dataset \cite{panayotov2015librispeech} and many others.

 However, there are concerns with this approach.
-Some argue that we are overfitting on a small set of single or few task benchmarks \cite{raji2021ai}, leading to solutions that don't generalize.
-Overfitting indices have been proposed \cite{aburass2024quantifying}.
-On the other hand, some argue that less mainstream fields, such as atmospheric science, struggle to evolve due to the lack of such benchmarks \cite{dueben2022challenges}.
+Some argue that we are overfitting on a small set of single or few task benchmarks \cite{raji2021ai,aburass2024quantifying}, leading to solutions that don't generalize as they overfit.
+On the other hand, others argue that less mainstream fields, such as atmospheric science, struggle to evolve due to the lack of such benchmarks \cite{dueben2022challenges}.
 A similar issue was identified in the domain of UAVs and aerial image understanding in \cite{marcu2024quantifying}.
 In the work of \cite{marcu2023self}, they introduce Dronescapes, a dataset for UAVs on three tasks: semantic segmentation, depth estimation and camera normals estimation, which is also a starting point of this work.